Things to do in Nozawa if you don’t Ski or Board

 9. Discover Nozawa Onsen and meet the locals

-Explore the Village – I must admit I first came to Nozawa for the skiing over 30 years ago but I stayed because of the village and the people in it.
-Nozawa really is a magical place, it is not huge but every little laneway and corner has some thing of interest.
-The people that live here and run the shops, restaurants, lifts and everything else are so special.
-Very friendly, welcoming and genuine.
-So be sure to say Konnichiwa.
+Explore the Village – I’ll admit, I first came to Nozawa for the skiing over 30 years ago — but I stayed because of the village and its people.
+Nozawa is truly a magical place.
+It’s not huge, but every little lane and corner has something interesting to discover.

 10. Day Trips from Nozawa Onsen

 Get Out of Town – If you are here for a while and all of the above cool things just aren’t enough then the surrounding area, towns, cities and ski resorts are all well worth venturing out to and very easy with the efficient public transport.
-Here are a few fun day trips from Nozawa Onsen; – Nagano City, Obuse, Iiyama, Lake Nojiri, Karuizawa and more Check out this link to 5 fun day trips from Nozawa ; https://www.nozawaholidays.com/news/5-easy-but-awesome-day-trips-from-nozawa-onsen/
+Here are a few fun day trips from Nozawa Onsen; Nagano City, Obuse, Iiyama, Lake Nojiri, Karuizawa and more.
+Check out this link to 5 fun day trips from Nozawa;

 Want some more information on any of the things to do when not skiing in Nozawa or anything else just ask our staff when staying with Nozawa Holidays.
 We have offices at 4 great locations so drop in anytime